-All props and equipment must be designed and be of a quantity so as they may be brought into the Performance Area from the staging area within the participant's allotted four-minute set-up and warm-up time (19.01).
+All props and equipment must be designed and be of a quantity so as they may be brought into the Performance Area from the staging area within the participant's allotted four-minute set-up/warm-up time.
+Bands should not rely on any allowance of additional time, prior to the 4-minute set-up, for the movement or assembly of any staging/props.
+See Section 19.01 for Band Entrance procedures.